isaacmsl/radio-ai/README.md

 - [Jamendo API](https://developer.jamendo.com/v3.0), to get the best free use songs! 🎧🎵

   🇧🇷 _Jamendo API, para obter as melhores músicas de uso gratuito._

+## Status / Estado

+Looks like the locutor is sleeping.
+Not working at the moment, just songs.

+🇧🇷 _Parece que a locutora está dormingo.
+Sem funcionar atual, mas as músicas tocam._

 ## Contribute / Contribua